Knavere29/XNOR-Gate-Design-Using-Static-CMOS-Logic/README.md

 # XNOR Gate Design Using Static CMOS Logic

 The aim of this project was to design static CMOS xnor logic gate using  eSim and SkyWater SKY130 PDK.
-The design is simulated using ngspice 36.
+The design was simulated using ngspice 36.

 ## Contents